 On this page |

-Learn how to create smoke and fire with a minimal set of pyro SOP nodes.
+This workflow description guides you through the creation of smoke and fire with a minimal set of pyro SOP nodes.
 The advantage of SOP-based pyro simulations is that you can control the entire setup inside a single network.
 It is not necessary to split the nodes into separate SOP and DOP networks and merge them together again.
 Especially beginners will profit from a clearly structured workflow.
-You can also use the ready-to-use scenes from the Pyro FX shelf.
-The tutorial consists of three parts:
+The tutorial consists of three parts.
+In the first part of this tutorial you create a smoke simulation with just five nodes.
+By changing a few parameters it’s possible to turn a rising plume with a few details into a realistic smoke cloud.
+The other lessons are

 -

-and fill the geometry with seed particles.
-This change creates a total 4,567 seed points. -
+Change Mode to Volume Scatter and fill the geometry with seed particles.
+This change creates a total 4,564 seed points already.

-With Particle Separation you can add or remove particles.
-Smaller values create denser point clouds.
+With Particle Separation you can control the number of seeds.
+Note that smaller values create denser point clouds.
 Set the parameter to

 0.05

 Attributes play an important role in all simulations, because they drive the simulation.
-The most common attribute in terms of simulations is velocity.
-For a smoke simulation we need two more attributes: density
+For a smoke simulation two attributes are mandatory: density

 and temperature